sap-tutorials/Tutorials/tutorials/vora-setup-cloud/vora-setup-cloud.md

 ---

-SAP HANA Vora leverages and extends the Apache Spark execution framework to provide enriched interactive analytics on Hadoop.
-SAP HANA Vora is designed to add insight across large volumes of operational and contextual data taken from enterprise applications, data warehouses, data lakes and edge Internet of Things sensors.
+SAP Vora leverages and extends the Apache Spark execution framework to provide enriched interactive analytics on Hadoop.
+SAP Vora is designed to add insight across large volumes of operational and contextual data taken from enterprise applications, data warehouses, data lakes and edge Internet of Things sensors.

->SAP HANA Vora is a software working in the **distributed environment**, i.e. the one that usually consists of at least several computing nodes.
-But in case of the **developer edition** the SAP HANA Vora software has been modified to allow you to practice with a single node instance.
+>SAP Vora is a software working in the **distributed environment**, i.e. the one that usually consists of at least several computing nodes.
+But in case of the **developer edition** the SAP Vora software has been modified to allow you to practice with a single node instance.

-1. Currently the instance of SAP HANA Vora developer edition can be created only in [Amazon Web Services](http://aws.amazon.com/account/).
+1. Currently the instance of SAP Vora developer edition can be created only in [Amazon Web Services](http://aws.amazon.com/account/).
 Make sure you have an account there.

     >While SAP does not charge you for [developer editions of products](http://www.sap.com/developer/trials-downloads.html), Amazon will charge you for the usage of their infrastructure resources in the cloud, like computing, storage, network etc.